The Development of ANITA

 However, a major constraint was to be the cost of the calculator.
 The cheapest electronic computer then cost approximately £50,000 [about US$140,000], but to be competitive with mechanical calculators the target selling price of the electronic calculator was in the range £350 to £400 [US$980 to US$1120].

 The research project was given a code name to help maintain confidentiality, and the name chosen was ANITA.
-This name was to stay with the calculator into production when it was required to explain what it meant — "A New Inspiration to Accounting" (or sometimes to Arithmetic) was dreamt up.
+This name was to stay with the calculator into production and when it was required to explain what it meant — "A New Inspiration to Accounting" (or sometimes to Arithmetic) was dreamt up.

 The first task of the project was to demonstrate the feasibility of the concept.
 This was achieved in 1958 with the production of a prototype which was demonstrated to the management.
 A few years later this prototype machine was to take its place among the mechanical calculators in the Science Museum, London, where Kitz had first had the idea about an electronic calculator.
-The prototype machine is shown in the photograph below:
+The prototype machine is shown in the photograph above.

 In some ways this was the easy part.
 There then followed several years of great effort in finding electronic and mechanical components suitable for production, testing them for suitability, and where necessary producing them themselves or finding someone to produce them to their specification.